Album Digest, June 2011

 Moving on to that catch up albums now and the first of these is These Re-imagined Machines, a collection of remixes of tracks from the album These Hopeful Machines, which was released about a year ago.
 While these remixes do not add much more to the original tracks, which were also long and progressive, they do dial up the beats and get moving a lot quicker than the originals, which often got lost in a morass of found sound and quiet moments.
 Interestingly enough there is yet another version of the album, These Humble Machines, which consists of the original album edited back to a single CD (the original is 12 tracks spanning two discs).
 I’ve yet to find a suitably priced download of this yet but if I do, it is certainly something that I will investigate.

 Meanwhile, the remixes have driven me back to both the original album and to the rest of BT’s back catalogue as I have quite a lot of it in my collection.
-You’ll recall that I included Poseidon in a recent mixtape and the other day I had a great time listening to both Flaming June (while I had the chance!) and Nectar off ESCM.
+The other day I had a great time listening to both Flaming June (while I had the chance!) and Nectar off ESCM.
 I also listened to the whole of Emotional Technology while debugging some code at work the other day and it was much better than I remembered.
 Nevertheless, Movement In Still-Life remains my favourite of his albums for now.

 Finally, we have Wounded Rhymes by Lykke Li, which I have been after ever since I caught her on Later With Jools Holland alongside PJ Harvey and Ed Sheeran1.
 I really like this album because it satisfies at least two of my major criteria: it’s short and it has attitude.
 I’m loathe to tease out a whole load of comparisons because there’s so many that I could make that it starts to feel redundant to do so.
 Here she sounds like Marina Topley-Bird, there she sounds like Nina from the Cardigans (yes, that is lazy swede-on-swede comparison at work) and elsewhere she sounds like the most amazing torch singer.